micah-akpan/sign-teller/README.md

 # Sign Teller

 Sign Teller is a library that provides information about zodiac signs.
-Ever need to wish a friend happy birthday with their zodiac sign, then you need `Sign Teller`.
+Ever need to wish a friend happy birthday with their zodiac sign, say Happy Birthday, **Gemini**? then you need `sign-teller`.

 ## Getting Started